Manecas1221212/romance/chapter_11.md

 He didn't answer immediately.
 The pause said everything.

 "I don't know what this is," he said finally.
 "With Jessica.
 She... she listens.
 When Mia died, she sent me that note, and then we just started talking.
 About art.
 About grief.
-About things I couldn't talk to you about because you were already gone."
+About things I couldn't talk to you about because you were always gone."

 "Andrew—"